Fitjar Municipality: General information

-The parish of Fitje was established as a municipality on 1 January 1863 when it was separated from the large Stord Municipality.
-Initially, the population of Fitje was 2,313.
-On 1 January 1868, a small area in the municipality of Finnaas (population: 10) was transferred to Fitje.
-In 1900, the name was changed to Fitjar.
-The original municipality included all of the land surrounding the Selbjørnsfjorden.
+The parish of Fitje (later spelled Fitjar) was established as a municipality on 1 January 1863 when it was separated from the large Stord Municipality.
+Initially, the population of Fitje Municipality was 2,313.
+On 1 January 1868, a small area of Finnaas Municipality (population: 10) was transferred to Fitje Municipality.
+In 1900, the name was changed to Fitjar Municipality.
+The original municipality included all of the land surrounding the Selbjørnsfjorden (on the north side and south side of the fjord).

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
 On 1 January 1964, the area of Fitjar located north of the Selbjørnsfjorden on the islands of Huftarøy and Selbjørn (population: 696) was transferred to the neighboring Austevoll Municipality.
-On 1 January 1995, the islands of Aga, Agasystra, Gisøya, Vikøya, Selsøy, Risøya, and many smaller surrounding islands (population: 225) were transferred from Fitjar to the neighboring Bømlo Municipality.
+On 1 January 1995, the islands of Aga, Agasystra, Gisøya, Vikøya, Selsøy, Risøya, and many smaller surrounding islands (population: 225) were transferred from Fitjar Municipality to the neighboring Bømlo Municipality.
 These islands had recently been connected to Bømlo by road bridges which precipitated the municipal transfer.

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).